CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

 -   Deploy an Azure OpenAI model within the Azure OpenAI studio
 -   Use the chat playground to utilize the functionalities of prompts, parameters and code-generation

 ##   You have successfully completed the lab.
+Click Next >> to move on to the next set of exercises.